Our Team

 Languages: English, Hebrew

-Liv completed her Master’s of Speech-Language Pathology at the University of Toronto.
-She has experience working with children and adults in a variety of settings including private practice, hospitals, and rehabilitation centres.
-Liv is committed to providing evidence-based, inclusive and family-centered care.
-She strives to support clients with achieving their communication goals by forming genuine connections and sharing moments of joy.
-Liv is formally trained in Hanen’s It Takes Two to Talk, The Lidcombe Program for stuttering, and Fluency Plus.
-In her free time, Liv enjoys Zumba, embroidery, and spending time with her family and dog.
+Liv completed her Master of Speech-Language Pathology at the University of Toronto and has worked with children and adults in private practice, hospitals, and rehabilitation centres.
+She provides evidence-based, inclusive, and family-centred care and is formally trained in Hanen’s It Takes Two to Talk, the Lidcombe Program, and Fluency Plus.
+Outside of work, she enjoys Zumba, embroidery, and spending time with her family and dog.

 Speech Language Pathologist